thenadz/document-gallery/README.txt

 == Screenshots ==

-1. Document Gallery integrates directly with the WordPress Media Manager.
+1. All gallery options are accessible through the block settings sidebar, with real-time preview updates as you make changes.
-2. The common configuration options are directly accessible through the Media Manager interface, but additional configuration can be manually added to the generated shortcode.
+2. Document Gallery integrates seamlessly with the WordPress Block Editor, providing an intuitive interface for creating and configuring galleries.
 3. This is an example of "fancy" thumbnails.
 The images are a copy of the front page for each document.
 4. This is an example of multiple Document Galleries on a single page (using